sbrandstaeter/queens/README.md

 For developers:

-run `python setup.py develop` Using a virtual environment e.g. based on anaconda is highly recommended To uninstall:
+run `python setup.py develop` Using a virtual environment e.g. based on anaconda is highly recommended.
+In that case install command should be executed as follows:
+`/Applications/anaconda/envs/test/bin/python python setup.py develop`
+To uninstall:
 `python setup.py develop --uninstall`